Colonel general: Ukraine

-From October 1, 2020, the rank of "Colonel General" in Ukraine was no longer assigned and the highest rank of "General" was introduced.
-Until 2020, it was a higher rank than a lieutenant general, but a lower rank than General of the Army of Ukraine.
+From October 1, 2020, the rank of colonel general in Ukraine was no longer assigned and the highest rank of general was introduced.
+Until 2020, it was a higher rank than a lieutenant general, but a lower rank than general of the Army of Ukraine.

-Although the rank of colonel-general has not been awarded since 2020, it remains with its current bearers until they receive the military rank of general.
-Despite the fact that the military rank of colonel-general was withdrawn from circulation, after the next version of the order, the insignia of this rank were indicated.
-The colonel-general has shoulder straps with four four-rayed stars above the maces.
-To distinguish the holders of the rank of Colonel General from the holders of the newly introduced rank of General (have the same number of stars on the shoulder straps), it was decided to apply different schemes of star placement.
+Although the rank of colonel general has not been awarded since 2020, it remains with its current bearers until they receive the military rank of general.
+Despite the fact that the military rank of colonel general was withdrawn from circulation, after the next version of the order, the insignia of this rank were indicated.
+A colonel general has shoulder straps with four four-rayed stars above the maces.
+To distinguish the holders of the rank of colonel general from the holders of the newly introduced rank of general (have the same number of stars on the shoulder straps), it was decided to apply different schemes of star placement.
 The stars on the shoulder straps of the generals are located along the axis of the shoulder strap, and the stars of the colonel generals are arranged in a diamond.

-Equivalent to the ranks of colonel-general and general in the navy is the rank of admiral.
-Until 2020, the ranks of Colonel General and Admiral were denoted by three stars.
-Since 2020, the ranks of General, Colonel General and Admiral have become four-star ranks (with existing Colonel Generals slotted below Generals of the Armed Forces).
+Equivalent to the ranks of colonel general and general in the navy is the rank of admiral.
+Until 2020, the ranks of colonel general and admiral were denoted by three stars.
+Since 2020, the ranks of general, colonel general and admiral have become four-star ranks (with existing colonel generals slotted below generals of the Armed Forces).

-Insignia of the rank of Colonel-General, Ukraine:
+Insignia of the rank of colonel general, Ukraine: